Vectorized/multicaller/README.md

 For the following, the contracts called must read the `msg.sender` from the multicaller contract.

-The `MulticallerReader` library can be used for efficient reading.
+The `LibMulticaller` library can be used for efficient reading.

 **Example use cases:**